Find Affordable College Courses

 Saint Louis, MO

-Webster University came in at #8 in this year’s edition of the Best Value Drama & Theater Arts Bachelor’s Degree Schools in Missouri ranking.
-Webster is a medium-sized private not-for-profit school located in the suburb of Saint Louis.
+Webster University ranked #8 on this year’s Best Value Drama & Theater Arts Bachelor’s Degree Schools in Missouri list.
+Webster is a medium-sized private not-for-profit school located in the large suburb of Saint Louis.

-In-state tuition fees for undergraduate students at Webster are $28,700 per year.
+The average tuition and fees for an in-state undergraduate at Webster are $28,700 a year.

 #9